My Lover, My Son

-My Lover, My Son is a 1970 American-British coproduction drama film directed by John Newland.
-It tells the story of a mother played by Romy Schneider clinging to her maturing son.
+My Lover, My Son (also known as Hush-a-bye Murder) is a 1970 American-British co-production drama film directed by John Newland and starring Romy Schneider, Donald Houston and Dennis Waterman.

+It tells the story of a mother clinging to her maturing son.
 The film is based on Edward Grierson's 1952 novel Reputation for a Song.

 Plot

 Francesca Anderson leads an unhappy marriage with her husband Robert.
 Her real attention is dedicated to her son James, who reminds her of her late lover Macer.
 Francesca is the only one who knows that James is not Robert's, but Macer's son.
 So Francesca reacts jealously when James falls in love with a girlfriend, Julie.

-James intervenes in an argument between his parents, and kills Robert.
+James intervenes in an argument between his parents and kills Robert.
 During James' trial, Francesca gives the crucial testimony in favour of her son, who is found not guilty.
 To Francesca's discomfort, James escapes his mother's clinging and decides to stay with Julie.